 Career Services is dedicated to providing guidance and services to currently enrolled students and alumni.
 Services are free and include help in creating resumes and cover letters, practice job interviews, guidance in finding internships, and various events and workshops designed to prepare students to enter the workplace.

 A detailed list of services and career development information can be found on the Career Services website.
-Career Services is located on the second floor of the library, room 212, and can be reached at (479) 788-7017.

 Gordon Kelley Academic Success Center